 Review from Canadianisp.caMy experience with ABC internet has been horrible in comparison to what is available less than 100Km away in Kelowna.

 I am paying 59.61 a month for so called hi-speed wireless internet.

 Upload: 1 Mbps

-ABC Communications is a family-owned business which they state is now BC’s largest privately held telecommunications solution provider.
-The company was established in 1989 and their HQ is in Quesnel, British Columbia.
+ABC Communications is a family-owned business which they state is now BC’s largest privately-held telecommunications solution provider.
+The company was established in 1989 and its HQ is in Quesnel, British Columbia.
 ABC only serves British Columbia.

-On the other end of the spectrum, the Net Link 100 standard monthly rate comes in at $85 and is their most expensive option.
-Currently, there is no promotion listed, though you can expect the monthly rate to drop for the first few months.
-This package allows you 750 GB per month with a downstream speed at 100 Mbps and upstream speed at 20 Mbps.
+On the other end of the spectrum, the Net Link 150 standard monthly rate comes in at $89.95 and is their most expensive option.
+Currently, the promotion listed is for $69.95 monthly for the first 3 months.
+This package allows you 1000 GB per month with a downstream speed at 150 Mbps and upstream speed at 20 Mbps.
 ABC does not offer unlimited usage options on any of their plans.

 If you are signing up for a contract then you can lease the modem for free.
 If you like to get the wired modem is $80, the WiFi modem is $100 or you may rent it for $5 per month.